d12frosted/elpa-mirror/melpa/helm-icons-readme.txt

-This package plugs icons into `helm' standart functions.
+This package plugs icons into `helm' standard functions.